animetosho/ParPar/benchmarks/info.md

 Applications Not Tested
 -----------------------

 The only other complete-ish implementation of PAR2 I could find is [QuickPar](http://www.quickpar.org.uk/).
 This is a Windows-only GUI application which hasn't been updated since 2004, and no source code available.
-The application has largely be superseeded by newer clients, and considering its single threaded nature, is unlikely competitive by today's standards.
+The application has largely be superseded by newer clients, and considering its single threaded nature, is unlikely competitive by today's standards.

 Running Your Own Benchmarks
 ===========================